freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-100.english.md

 ## Description
 <section id='description'>

 The pie graph is being drawn at the `0, 0` coordinates of the `svg`.
-On your `pieGraphData` variable, add an attribute that changes the `transform` to `translate(100, 100)`.
+Back on your `pieGraphData` variable, add an attribute that changes the `transform` to `translate(100, 100)`.

-Since the pie chart has a radius of 100, this will move it so its center is in the center of the `svg`.
+Since the pie chart has a radius of 100, and the `svg` is 200 by 200, this will move it so its center is in the center of the `svg`.
 </section>

 ## Instructions